strawberry-graphql/strawberry-django/README.md

         fields = ["name", "search"]
 ```

-Create the input type with `UserFilter`, and filter a queryset with `strawberry_django.apply_filter`
+Create the input type with `UserFilter`, and filter a queryset with `strawberry_django.filters.apply`

 ```python
 @strawberry.type